Rozuo/Projects/README.md

 *Daemon Killer:*
 The capstone was made over the course of 3 months and was made by myself, Tyson H and Jacky H. It is a top-down horror game to give an old-school survival horror game feel.
 You play as a private investigator that is tasked with researching magical fluctuations coming from a mansion.
 The game plays with a semi-turn-based action system, as you run around avoiding enemies to wait for your turn to take action.

+# StreamCloud
+StreamCloud is a project that was developed over the course of 4 months for a school project.
+StreamCloud displays the number of movies/shows present on a streaming platform by visualizing data.
+It was made with the intention of making the users choice easier when selecting a streaming platform to subscribe to.

 # Chess
 This was a project I had to make for one of my school projects.
 It was to re-create chess within the Unity Engine.
 All chess pieces function as expected and can take an opponent's piece.
 However, there is one caveat with this project: it will not tell you when a player has entered check or in checkmate.